Julie-Fabre/bombcell/README.md

 <img style="float: right;" src="https://github.com/Julie-Fabre/bombcell/blob/master/images/numberTroughsPeaks.png" width=30% height=30%>

+#### spatial decay

+Fit a line to the absolute maximum amplitudes of the unit's max channel and 5 closest channels, to assess spatial decay.
+Highly negeative values indicate there is no/little spatial decay.

-#### spatial decay + 'cell-like' shape
+#### 'cell-like' shape

-work in progress - currently noise units are underestimatd /!\
+Assess whether the waveform baseline is flat or not.

 ####  % spikes missing